sparkflows/sparkflows-docs/docs/aws/admin-guide/deploy-aws.rst

 * If using S3 as a data source, the IAM role for S3 bucket should be added to the EC2 instance created for Sparkflows.

-For more information, `click here: <https://docs.sparkflows.io/en/latest/aws/admin-guide/aws-ec2-configure.html>`_
+For more information, `click here. <https://docs.sparkflows.io/en/latest/aws/admin-guide/aws-ec2-configure.html>`_